WebFiori/docs/themes.md

         Page::render();
     }
 }
-return __NAMESPACE__;
+//Must return namespace if theme belongs to one. return __NAMESPACE__;
 ```
 Note that if the method [`Page::theme()`](https://webfiori.com/docs/webfiori/framework/page#theme) is called without supplying any parameters and no theme was loaded before, it will load the default theme which is set in the class [`SiteConfig`](https://webfiori.com/docs/webfiori/conf/SiteConfig).